primus/primus/README.md

 #### Can I send custom headers to the server

-It's impossible to send custom headers from the client to the server.
+It is not possible to send custom headers from the client to the server.
 This is because these headers need to be set by the actual transports that the transformers are using.
 The only transport that would support this would be AJAX polling.
-The only to send custom data to the server would be by using a query string in your connection URL as this is something that all transports supports.
-The only noticeable exception for this case is SockJS as it doesn't allow query strings in the connect URL.
+To send custom data to the server use a query string in your connection URL, as this is something that all transports support.
+The only noticeable exception for this case is SockJS as it doesn't allow query strings in the connection URL.

 ```js
 var primus = new Primus('http://localhost:8080/?token=1&name=foo');